 Finances

-As you start narrowing down your goals, it can be helpful to think about your current habits and the things that may have prevented you from achieving your goals in the past.
+As you start narrowing down your goals, it can be helpful to think about your current habits, strengths and the things that may have prevented you from achieving your goals in the past.

-For instance, if you’re not a morning person, it may be difficult to start jogging in the early mornings before class.
+For instance, if you’re not a morning person, it may be difficult to start jogging in the early mornings before class or work.
 Being honest with yourself will help you identify barriers and find ways to overcome them.
-For this example, it may be easier to jog in the afternoon between classes or in the evening before dinner.
+In this case, it may be easier to jog in the afternoon between classes or in the evening before dinner.

 Recruit a support system